tsuru/tsuru/docs/using/logging.rst

     TSURU_SYSLOG_FACILITY (something like local0)
     TSURU_SYSLOG_SOCKET (tcp or udp)

-You can use the `tsuru env-set` to set these enviroment variables in your application:
+You can use the command `tsuru env-set` to set these enviroment variables in your application:

 .. highlight:: bash